-- 1. The team defending the south goal shall kick off. - 2.
-Teams will change ends at halftime and alternate kick offs.

-3. A goal can be scored directly from a kick off, unless taken by a male in a coed match in which all male kicks are indirect.

-4. Kickoffs may be put into play in any direction.

-5. All players of the kicking team shall be in their own half of the field when the kickoff is taken.
+- 1. The team defending the south goal shall kickoff. - 2.
+Teams will change ends at halftime and alternate kick offs. - 3.
+A goal can be scored directly from a kickoff. - 4.
+Kickoffs may be put into play in any direction. - 5.
+All players of the kicking team shall be in their own half of the field when the kickoff is taken.
 If not, the kick shall be retaken.
-Players of the defending team are compelled to return to their defensive half in a timely manner, but the referee may start play if he/she feels that the attacking team is ready to kick and the defending team is timewasting.

-6. A player has five seconds to put the ball legally into play after it has been judged ready for play by the referee.
-Failure to do so will result in a direct free kick awarded to the opposing team at the point of the original kick.

-7. All free kicks are DIRECT into either goal once the ball is legally in play.
+Players of the defending team are compelled to return to their defensive half in a timely manner, but the referee may start play if they feel that the attacking team is ready to kick and the defending team is timewasting. - 6.
+A player has five seconds to put the ball legally into play after it has been judged ready for play by the referee.
+Failure to do so will result in a direct free kick awarded to the opposing team at the point of the original kick. - 7.
+All free kicks are DIRECT into either goal once the ball is legally in play. - 8.
+All free kicks may be taken by any player regardless of gender in men's, women's, and multigender divisions.

-8. Special Coed Rule:

-Women must take all free kicks with the following exceptions where men may take the free kick:

-- a.
-Kickoffs - b.
-Restarts within the team's defending red-line zone (from the defending redline backward)

-Any kick taken by a male player shall be indirect.